ccwinch/live-streaming-tech-notes/src/problems.md

 ## The internet is not accessible from the live streaming PC

 Ensure the AV desk PC is switched on (it doesn't need to be logged in).
-Also ensure that the network router mains switch is turned on - this is next to the AV desk mains switch (on the wall, low down, at the right hand side of the sound desk).
+Also ensure that the network splitter mains switch is turned on - this is next to the AV desk mains switch (on the wall, low down, at the right hand side of the sound desk).

 Alternatively, the antivirus/firewall software on the streaming PC may be out of date.
 Temporarily disable the antivirus/firewall from the network settings to work around this.

+Another cause of losing internet (across the whole site!) is if the camera controller has lost its settings and set its IP address to the default of 192.168.0.10 which conflicts with the church's main internet gateway.
+See [The camera controller fails to operate the cameras](./problems.md#the-camera-controller-fails-to-operate-the-cameras) for how to set the camera controller settings back to what they should be.

 ## Poor sound quality on the live stream